BenoitClaveau/qwebs/README.md

 ### No temporary image

-When an image is uploaded we do not saved it in temporary files.
-We prefer use data stream.
-See our exemple in exemples/angular/applicationservice.js.
+Uploaded images are not saved in temporary files.
+We prefer use data stream. $qjimp service is designed to read, manipulate image stream.

 ## Define your service